Atlas-Night-Out/Xdrip-AndroidAps-Nightscout-readthetips/docs/Nightscout/Fly_io-setup.md

 ### 2. Fill in your organization name, pick a App name you would like (I have just done an example in the image above for these instruction!) and choose your Heroku app you used on Heroku<br>
-You will then be asked to fill in your payment details Fill in your payment details, don't worry,you will not be charged if you keep to a free tier as outlined.
+You will then be asked to fill in your payment details Fill in your payment details, don't worry, you will not be charged if you keep to a free tier as outlined.
 <br>
 <center><img width="auto" height="auto" border="0" align="center"  src="../../img/Nightscout/Fly_io/fly payment.jpg" title="Your hostname"/></a>	</center><br>

-### 3. After filling in and setting up your payment details go back to the page you just come from before you filled in the payment details, and carry on the Deploying process  from the Heroku site.
-This can take a while to do..<br>
+### 3. After filling in and setting up your payment details go back to the page you just come from before you filled in the payment details and  carry on the Deploying process  from the Heroku site.
+This can take a while to do.<br>

 <center><img width="auto" height="auto" border="0" align="center"  src="../../img/Nightscout/Fly_io/Deploying.jpg" title="Deploying"/></a>	</center>